 This provides very little guidance, the nature of the miss could be small, or large.
 Revenues for the previous year was $4.61m so what ‘significant’ means in this context remains to be seen.
-I also would have thought that short-term revenues might be slightly easier to predict, and this line may make investors nervous.
+I also would have thought that short-term revenues might be slightly easier to predict.
+This line may make investors nervous.

 I’d regard the accounts pre-IPO as rather useless now.
-It is plain that the IPO raised a significant amount of money for the business, and an almost immediate profit warning came in which destroyed the previous model.
+It is plain that the IPO raised a significant amount of money for the business.
+But an almost immediate profit warning came in which destroyed the previous model.
 Turnover dropped from $22.1m in 2015 to just $0.23m the next year, so what we have now is likely to bear little relation to what we have had before.

 Recent years have been characterised by heavy losses: helpfully an example is here:

 The 2018 report is not out yet, but the value for R&D is even greater: at over $7m.
-The company can afford this largely due to the cash pile raised at IPO and an additional $16m raised in a share issue last year.
+The company can afford this largely due to the cash pile raised at IPO.
+An additional $16m raised in a share issue last year.
 Cash stood at $15.4m at the end of December 2018, so it is likely that at current levels the company can keep going for at least another year if no profits materialise.

 We should treat the company like a new one despite several years of accounts.
 Therefore many expenses are expected to be incurred at the start, with revenues catching up later.
 The fact that revenues were anticipated to double in this year does show some evidence that the heavy expenditures were beginning to pay off.
 Assuming that expenses stay flat, this would have pared the operating loss back somewhat, although in 2018, the losses were still above $12m, so break-even is a long way out.

-One good thing about the accounts is that these research costs are not being capitalised consistently, this would make no difference the the cashflow but the size of this item could be used to distort profit measures in future.
+One good thing about the accounts is that these research costs are not being capitalised consistently.
+This would make no difference in the cashflow overall.
+However the size of this item could be used to distort profit measures in future.
 The breakdown of these costs show that most of this cash is going on salaries, presumably to develop the algorithms.
 Overhead costs for this division have jumped sharply.

 The company is heavily owned by the CEO, Or Shani who has a near 47% stake.
 Given that he also is pulling a salary of $500,000 on these types of results does not fill one with confidence.

 A couple of things stand out from the accounts.
 Albert genuinely is a world-wide company.
 The bulk of its revenues are concentrated in Australia and the USA but also has presence in Europe and Asia.
-This is perhaps not a surprise, because the nature of software and global marketing tools means that this type of business can transcend boundaries.
+This is perhaps not a surprise.
+The nature of software and global marketing tools means that this type of business can transcend boundaries.

-It is also apparent from the client list that Albert deals with many large multi-national corporations and advertising agencies, thereby giving credibility to its product.
-It is also clear that AI-driven applications are part of the future: the annual report references a potential incremental benefit to advertisers of $200-300bn.
+It is also apparent from the client list that Albert deals with many large multi-national corporations and advertising agencies.
+This gives some credibility to its product.
+It is also clear that AI-driven applications are part of the future.
+The annual report references a potential incremental benefit to advertisers of $200-300bn.

-By virtue of the historic cash position, the market cap of Albert might also be above the book value, although given the run rate of the losses, this is not likely to hold for long.
-In addition, with the current profit warning it seems likely that losses for the year will be large again and that 2020 might require some kind of further capital injection.
+By virtue of the historic cash position, the market cap of Albert might also be above the book value.
+Given the run rate of the losses, this is not likely to hold for long.
+In addition, with the current Albert Technologies profit warning it seems likely that losses for the year will be large again.
+2020 might require some kind of further capital injection.
 Certainly the market is pricing failure as a more likely option at present.

-On balance I am not familiar enough with these products, but would reserve a 2/5 rating to account for the financial status.
+On balance I am not familiar enough with these products.
+I would reserve a 2/5 rating to account for the financial status.